MayakaApps/ComposeWindowStyler/README.md

   and Windows 7 version of blur.
 This effect doesn't allow any customization.
 * `WindowBackdrop.Acrylic(val color: Color)`: This
   applies [Acrylic](https://docs.microsoft.com/en-us/windows/apps/design/style/acrylic) backdrop blended with the supplied color.
-If the backdrop is rendered opaque double check that `color` has resonable alpha value.
+If the backdrop is rendered opaque, double check that `color` has a reasonable alpha value.
 Supported on Windows 10 version 1803 or greater.
 * `WindowBackdrop.Mica`: This applies [Mica](https://docs.microsoft.com/en-us/windows/apps/design/style/mica) backdrop
   themed according to `isDarkTheme` value.
 Supported on Windows 11 21H2 or greater.
 * `WindowBackdrop.Tabbed`: This applies Tabbed backdrop themed according to `isDarkTheme` value.
 This is a backdrop that